Primary Aldosteronism (Conn's Syndrome)

 What is primary aldosteronism (Conn’s syndrome)?

-Primary aldosteronism means the adrenal glands produce too much of the steroid hormone aldosterone, which helps control sodium and potassium excretion.
+Primary aldosteronism means the adrenal glands produce too much of the steroid hormone aldosterone, which helps regulate sodium and potassium excretion.
 The adrenal glands are two small triangular glands, one on top of each kidney.

 This condition, also called Conn’s syndrome, results from overproduction of aldosterone by one or both adrenal glands.
 Overproduction of aldosterone by both glands, noncancerous masses in one adrenal gland or, very rarely, cancerous tumors, can cause overproduction of aldosterone.